TestL-ab/documentation/src/pages/docs/react-SDK.md

 let feature = sdkClient.getFeatureValue('name_of_experiment')
 ```

 `getFeatureValue` returns `false` if the feature is not enabled for this userID, `true` if the feature is a toggle or rollout that should be activated for this user, and a `variant` object if the userID is enrolled in a particular experiment.

-The `variant` contains `id` and `value` properties. `variant.value` can be used to obtain the value for use in the experiment.
+The `variant` object contains `id` and `value` properties. `variant.value` can be used to obtain the value for use in the experiment.

 ### Events